Roland Bautista: Work with other artists

 Bautista went on to play rhythm guitar on Ronnie Laws' 1983 album Mr. Nice Guy, Phillip Bailey's 1983 LP Continuation, Jennifer Holliday's Grammy nominated 1983 album Feel My Soul.
 He also appeared on Laws' 1984 album Classic Masters, The Crusaders' 1984 Grammy nominated LP Ghetto Blaster and Morris Day's 1985 album Color of Success.
 Color of Success has been certified Gold in the US by the RIAA.
 He again collaborated with Ramsey Lewis on his 1987 album Keys to the City.
-On Keys to the City he played alongside his former EWF bandmates Maurice White, Larry Dunn and Don Myrick.
-Bautista later guested on Ronnie Laws' 1989 LP True Spirit and The Crusaders 1993 album Live in Japan.
+On that album his former EWF bandmates Maurice White, Larry Dunn and Don Myrick also made guest appearances.
+Bautista later guested on Ronnie Laws' 1989 album True Spirit and The Crusaders 1993 album Live in Japan.

-Personal life
+Death

-On February 29, 2012, Roland Bautista died.
-He was 60 years old.
+Bautista died on February 29, 2012, at the age of 60.

 Legacy

 Artists such as Brandon Williams and William DuVall of Alice in Chains have been influenced by Bautista.